archseer/enigma/README.md

 An implementation of the Erlang VM in Rust.
 We aim to be complete, correct and fast (in that order of importance).
 However my TotallySerious™ fibonacci microbenchmarks are currently on-par with OTP (but I'm missing 99% of the runtime :)

-We aim to be OTP 22+ compatible (sans the distributed bits for now) &mdash; all your code should eventually run on Enigma unchanged.
+OTP 22+ compatible (sans the distributed bits for now) &mdash; all your code should eventually run on Enigma unchanged.
 Deprecated opcodes won't be supported.

 # Why?

 Because it's fun and I've been learning a lot.
 BEAM and HiPE are awesome, but they're massive (~300k SLOC).
 A small implementation makes it easier for new people to learn Erlang internals.
 We also get a platform to quickly iterate on ideas for inclusion into BEAM.

 ##### Why Rust?